Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture4.md

-# Lecture 4
+# Lecture 4 `02-08-21`

+Our explanations are always *causal*.
+Justification is also a part of causal explanation.
+A decision is not explanatory because it depends on interpretation.

 ## Skepticism

-*Pyrrho* started this idea that truth is never known, and having complete knowledge is impossible.
+*Pyrrho* (360BC to 270BC) started this idea that truth is never known, and having complete knowledge is impossible.
+We can doubt everything we know.
 Everything that is seen may not always be true.

 > Skepticism - Uncertainty of Human Knowledge